 (b) In the case of licenses for organizations, the board may not issue or renew a license under this chapter, and shall revoke a license under this chapter, if the organization, or an officer or member of the governing body of the organization:

-(1) has been convicted of a felony or gross misdemeanor within the five years before the issuance or renewal of the license;
+(1) has been convicted of a felony or gross misdemeanor involving theft or fraud;